TECHNOLOGY

 Dual-Rail Qubit – Powerful Qubits Architected for Scale

-Quantum Circuits is a full-stack quantum computing provider using Dual‑Resonator Qubits (DRQ) technology.
+Quantum Circuits is a full-stack quantum computing provider using Dual‑Rail Qubits (DRQ) technology.
 Our systems leverage superconducting circuits for fast and reliable algorithm execution.

-At the core is the Quantum Processing Unit (QPU), based on DRQ technology, which uses pairs of superconducting resonators to encode quantum bits with microwave frequency photons.
+At the core is the Quantum Processing Unit (QPU), based on DRQ technology, which uses pairs of superconducting cavities to encode quantum bits with microwave frequency photons.

 This architecture supports Quantum Error Detection (QED), enhancing performance by actively detecting and processing quantum errors.
 It opens up new algorithmic possibilities and provides an efficient path to scalable quantum error correction.